obaytimur/ios_40_projects/README.md

-# ios_30_projects
+# ios_40_projects
 I am learning IOS development.
-Thus, I will make 30 projects from easy to hard to get my hands dirty.
+Thus, I will make 40 projects from easy to hard to get my hands dirty.
+I will make clone projects that can be seen "https://samvlu.com" .